MOAB CRAGGIN' CLASSIC

 SKILL LEVEL: Intermediate to advanced

-- KNOW THE ROPES, presented by The American Alpine Club
+KNOW THE ROPES with Jon Cardwell, presented by The American Alpine Club and Adidas

 AAC Education has been taking controversial climbing topics head on for the last 6 years.
 The most controversial topics in climbing tend to generate fervor because misinformation, dogma, and rigid problem-solving often characterize what we think we know about some of the most foundational skills in American climbing.
 These knowledge gaps often lead to accidents, but it’s not always the novice climber that gets hurt.
 Intermediate and advanced climbers also fall victim to knowledge gaps.